 Today, there are 300 plus volunteer Greeters who each year bring approximately 7,000 visitors to 114 neighborhoods throughout the City.
 Since its start in 1992, Big Apple Greeter has welcomed over 120,000 visitors from all 50 states and 124 countries, with visits conducted in over 20 languages.
 A December 2004 survey conducted by New York University Tisch Center for Hospitality, Tourism and Sports Management found that 97% of survey respondents said that their Greeter experience made their trips to New York City much more successful.

 Big Apple Greeter services are provided free of charge thanks to the support of our generous donors.
 Please consider becoming a donor at this time, so that we may continue sharing the city’s diverse neighborhoods and hidden treasures with visitors from around the world.

-Big Apple Greeter’s office is staffed by 6 paid staff and about 35 volunteers who work in every aspect of the program, from answering visitors’ questions and matching visitors with Greeters, to computer tech support and special events.
+Big Apple Greeter’s office is staffed by 5 paid staff and about 35 volunteers who work in every aspect of the program, from answering visitors’ questions and matching visitors with Greeters, to computer tech support and special events.
 What might look easy to do on the surface (you submit a request and a volunteer meets you at your accommodation) actually takes a large infrastructure to support.
-We receive over 10,000 requests a year, and it takes alot of people to make sure the right volunteer speaking the right language is meeting the right visitors at the right time and location.
+We receive about 7,000 requests a year, and it takes a lot of people to make sure the right volunteer speaking the right language is meeting the right visitors at the right time and location.